Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 - The saddest experience is that no shared content and snippets can be included but <samp>copy-paste</samp>.\
 (While elementary repositories share common headers and footers for READMEs.)
-- GitHub removes styles and some other formatting.\
+- GitHub removes styles, classes and some other formatting.\
 (Thus there are always borders in both markdown and HTML tables).
 - There's no overlay for image loading but blank space &mdash; readers may be unaware of this and skip your beautiful illustrations.
 - Many (if not most) Q&A tricks for markdown won't work on Git.